hqhs/url-shortener/README.md

   Let's say average long URL size is 2kb.
 Additionally I want to record statistics, such as Unix timestamp and IP request address for each click.
 Keep in mind that I may add more statistics in future.
 10 bytes for timestamp and 16 bytes for IP (with IPv6 support) sounds reasonable.
-Some might argue what statistics is not required, but I're living in word of data driven advertising and loosing opportunity to collect data in my opinion is not realistic.
+Statistics is not impplemented at all (yet), but in the world of data driven advertising loosing opportunity to collect useful info is not very realistic.

-bit.ly statistics is ([link]( http://highscalability.com/blog/2014/7/14/bitly-lessons-learned-building-a-distributed-system-that-han.html )):
+bit.ly statistics from ([source]( http://highscalability.com/blog/2014/7/14/bitly-lessons-learned-building-a-distributed-system-that-han.html )):
   - 6 * 10^9 clicks/month
   - 6 * 10^8 shortens/month,
-  - avarage click/link is 10, but maximum click per link could be 10^6 or even more.
+  - avarage click/link is 10, but maximum click per link could be anything.

  6 * 10^9 * 26 bytes + 6 * 10^8 * 2 kb = 1.35 terabytes/month

  I need to choose database wisely.
-Take into account what data has high read/write ratio, practically never change (so eventual consistency means just consistency), not structured (until I add users in the future), and record size is small (around 2kb).
+Take into account what data has high read/write ratio, never change, not structured (even with users structure would be slightly structured), and record size is small (around 2kb).

  I dont need rdbms -- data is too simple, not column store -- there's no need for searching/sorting, not graph db -- there's no graph, not document store --